darmiel/eeee/docs/index.md

 # EEEE

-EEEE* is a tiny framework for simple console input of values and generation of objects, which I wrote mainly for exercises of the university, because here often simple inputs with a scanner are needed, and I did not want to rewrite them again and again.
+EEEE* is a tiny framework for simple console input of values and generation of objects, which I wrote mainly for exercises of my university, because often simple inputs with a scanner are needed, and I did not want to rewrite them all the time.

-Also, I didn't use any existing frameworks, ~~because apparently we are only allowed to use self-written code in the exams, and so I am allowed to use this mini-framework in the exams~~.
+Also, I didn't use any existing frameworks, ~~because apparently we are only allowed to use self-written code in the exams, and thus I am allowed to use this mini-framework in the exams~~.

 **EDIT:** Looks like all frameworks are allowed.
 Well shit.